-Measuring events in Interana 2.x and 3.x is similar:
+Measuring events in Interana 2.x and 3.x are similar.
+In both releases:

 - An event is an action taken by an actor, such as a user or sensor.
 An event can be anything: a web conversion, an online purchase, a click on a web page, a step tracked on a wearable device, playing a song, a sensor reading, swipes on a mobile app, or an email click.
 Each event becomes a row of data.
 Each event can have many different attributes, but will always have a timestamp and an actor.

-The terminology and the location of the options for constructing queries in the Explorer user interface (UI) is slightly different in 2.x and 3.x, however.
+However, the terminology and the location of the options for constructing queries in the user interface (UI) are slightly different in 2.x and 3.x.

 This article demonstrates how to perform the following tasks: